Relations between Switzerland and France are

 Cooperation in education, research and innovation

 Switzerland and France maintain close relations in the areas of education and research.
-Representatives of the Swiss State Secretariat for Education Research and Innovation (SERI) meet regularly with officials from the French Ministry of National Education, Higher Education and Research and Ministry of Higher Education, Research and Innovation.
+Regular meetings are organised between the Swiss State Secretariat for Education Research and Innovation (SERI) and the French Ministry of National Education, Higher Education and Research.
 The two countries cooperate closely within several programmes and organisations at the European level, such as CERN and the European Space Agency (ESA).
 Thanks to their joint efforts at the ESA, in 2019 the CHEOPS telescope satellite mission to determine the size, composition and atmospheric properties of extrasolar planets was launched.

 Swiss Government Excellence Scholarships for Foreign Scholars and Artists, SERI